fharper/speakerkit/abstracts.md

 ## Cloud

+### Adopt Kubernetes Easily With Kubefirst, an Open Source GitOps Platform

+Ever hear someone say that Kubernetes is not complicated.
+It makes my head spin every time!
+Like with any new platform, there is a learning curve, and as with any other technology, the more experience you have, the better you become.
+Still, I feel like Kubernetes (K8s for close friends) introduce a lot of new concepts that were unfamiliar to us.
+There are also a lot of moving pieces which make the time to digest it all, longer than previous technology we’ve learned.
+Don’t get me wrong, it makes sense since we are talking about a powerful platform that can scale container orchestration from a mom & pop shop, to a Google ecosystem size-wise.

+Getting started is not a piece of cake, and Kubefirst, a free and open source tool, comes to the rescue.
+It provides a fully automated application delivery and infrastructure management GitOps platform which does the hard work for you, while setting you up for success with the best cloud native tools: all that with a single command.
+In this talk we will cover the pros and cons of Kubefirst, while giving you everything you need to get started with your very own Kubernetes deployment in a breeze.

 ### What the Heck Is Kubernetes

 Ever wonder what that fuss is all about!
 Is this just a new technology that will die along the thousands of JavaScript libraries that were supposed to change the way we code?
 Is Kubernetes, K8s for close friends, really a game changer?
 Even if it was, do you or your project really need a container orchestration system with its clusters, controllers, pods and all those new moving pieces?
 My friend, I got your back, as all, yes, ALL your questions will be answered in this talk.
 We will demystify together what the heck is this thing.
 In the end, you’ll have a better understanding of the platform & its quirks, including the pros and cons, how to get started, and some must-know tools that will make your life easier.